An interesting shift is occurring in the advertising and marketing world.

 In most cases, a powerful content marketing strategy usually includes a healthy mix of content types.
 Some of them can be accomplished on a short-term basis whereas the in-depth content types require more time to develop and heavily strain your staff resources.

 In addition, your team might not have the expertise to develop a content marketing strategy.
 For in-depth specialty projects, outsourcing to a consultancy or agency can be the best solution.

 Majority of the content marketing agencies pride themselves of service diversity to encompass your business needs.
 In addition, agencies hire professional staff with great expertise in their job.

 Outsourcing can cost you as low as $1500 per month and can go up to $10,000 or more per month.
 Prior to hiring a content agency, ascertain that their services and package offerings align perfectly with your business goals.
 Standalone numbers are not meaningful.
 Only when put into context of the objectives, process and results does it matter.
 Some of these factors will not be known up front.
 That’s part of the marketing game.

 This is one area where pricing can be a bit complicated since quality of work, experience level and speed of delivery affect the entire cost.

 There are numerous websites where you can publish your content needs with a budget and wait for freelancers to bid.

 If your business has specific needs that require fast project turnaround, specific industry knowledge or attention to detail, it is advisable to look for content marketers specializing in your needs for optimal results.
 In this case, a content marketing project can go for as low as $50 and as high as $3000.

 Content marketing is here to stay and knowing how much you can spend is extremely important.
 It is important to understand how to incorporate it into your entire marketing strategy and not end up spending heavily.

-If you need a content marketing project and cost assessment for your business, get in touch with our consultants:NEED HELP?
-Contact Us Here and we'll set up a time to help you get started.
+If you need a content marketing project and cost assessment for your business, get in touch with our consultants:NEED SOME HELP?
+Contact Us Here and schedule your time.